Royal Horse Guards: Soldiers' well-being

 The cost of commissions for The Blues were broadly the same as Life Guards.
 But the costs of uniforms, horses and mess bills meant a private income was essential.
 India was the only opportunity for active service.
 But Household officers did not often want to transfer there.
-One Blues officer, Captain Baillie kept his mistress, Lady Glintworth in Clarence Crescent.
+One Blues officer, Captain Hugh Duncan Baillie kept his mistress, Lady Glintworth in Clarence Crescent.
 But the quality of life for officers, and their level of pay differed markedly with NCO's.
 In Windsor, the soldiers were by mid-century living in chronically overcrowded rooms.
 They slept on straw palliases, and there was no running water, nor private bathrooms.
 The transmission of disease became epidemic at Knightsbridge Barracks, because there was not proper toilet paper.
-A report into the health of the Indian establishment concluded: "...by directing attention to the diet, clothing, lodging, exercise, and to the metal and moral improvement of the troops."
+A report into the health of the Indian establishment concluded: